---

 [**Try Lindy for FREE today**](https://chat.lindy.ai/signup).

 A digital assistant is an AI-powered software that automates tasks and responds to commands.
 A virtual assistant usually refers to a human working remotely who handles administrative or support work.
-The key difference lies in automation versus human involvement, even though people often confuse the two terms.
+The key difference lies in automation versus human involvement, even though people often use the terms interchangeably.

-Yes, they are safe if you choose the right platform.
+Yes, if you choose the right platform.
 Look for assistants that offer full data encryption, access control, and transparent privacy policies.
-Always review what data the assistant accesses, and avoid platforms that don’t let you manage your own information or revoke permissions easily.
+Always review what data the assistant accesses, and avoid platforms that don't let you manage your own information or revoke permissions easily.
+Lindy is SOC 2 Type II, GDPR, and HIPAA compliant.

-You don’t need any technical skills.
+No technical skills are required.
 Most assistants work through simple interfaces where you can use voice commands, type messages, or click buttons.
-The setup usually takes minutes, and you can start automating tasks without writing code or understanding technical configurations.
+Setup usually takes minutes, and you can start automating tasks without writing code or understanding technical configurations.

 A digital assistant can handle repetitive or rule-based tasks like scheduling, reminders, and CRM updates.
 It won't replace people in roles that require emotional intelligence, creativity, or complex judgment.
 The best results come when you combine digital assistants with skilled human professionals.